turinglabsorg/datahub-learn/network-documentation/celo/tutorial/celo-hardhat-deploy-and-nft-app.md

   Quit
 ```

-# Write a smart contract using erc1155 library
+# Smart contracts using the OpenZeppelin ERC1155 library
-RC1155 is a novel token standard that aims to take the best from previous standards to create a fungibility-agnostic and gas-efficient token contract.
+ERC1155 is a novel token standard that aims to take the best from previous standards to create a fungibility-agnostic and gas-efficient token contract.
 ERC1155 draws ideas from all of ERC20, ERC721, and ERC777.
+ERC1155s are commonly used in NFT collectible projects, although they are not typically viewed as 'fine art' it is not unreasonable to use this token standard for such purposes.
+We will examine the use case of a token meant specifically for use within our Tiny Village.

-#### we'll need to install the Openzeppelin contract to have the necessary libraries for our contract
+#### Install the OpenZeppelin contracts
  ```bash
 npm install @openzeppelin/contracts
 ```

 #### create the file contracts/TinyVillage.sol
-#### lets we'll write our contract using solidity
+#### next we'll write our contract using solidity
 #### choose the compile version and the license
  ```solidity
 //SPDX-License-Identifier: MIT